DISCOWER ATMOS

 Citing this work

-A preprint with information regarding ATMOS and the KTH Space Robotics Laboratory is available on arXiv.
+A preprint with information regarding ATMOS and the KTH Space Robotics Laboratory is available on arXiv, with the latest version being published in IEEE Transactions on Field Robotics.
 If this work is useful for your research, consider citing: